Mark & Madelynn Korzon

 He has said of returning to hard cider making at Suttons Bay Ciders, “Making hard cider in Northern Michigan offers a new and exciting direction for the state’s apple industry while connecting to a too-long neglected tradition of small, farm-based hard cider production.”

 Todd Morgan, a recent escapee from our nation's Capital, landed in Leelanau just in time to throw in his lot with Suttons Bay Ciders.
 Todd brings with him a varied work history to the Leelanau Peninsula wine trail - everything from teaching reluctant Japanese students to speak English, to helping the Smithsonian organize 'our nation's attic'.
-Todd wears many hats at Suttons Bay Ciders, including Chief Hydrologist, Assistant to the Genius Cider Master, and Deer Chaser.
+Todd wears many hats at Suttons Bay Ciders, including Chief Hydrologist, Outside Sales Manager, Cellar Manager, Assistant to the Genius Cider Master, and Deer Chaser.